Frequently Asked Questions about the 80% Lower Receiver

 Export-restricted items include, but are not limited to, firearms, ammunition, electronic equipment, certain gear and firearm accessories, weapon-mounted or handheld optical equipment including rifle or handgun scopes, night vision and night vision accessories, holographic sight systems, “red-dot” optics, thermal vision, and tactical lights and lasers, knives, and body armor including vests, helmets and shields.

 You must indicate on your order if you intend for an item(s) to be exported.
 An indication of the desire of exportation in no way compels 80-lower.com to assist with export in any way, before or after purchase of an item(s).
 Export, or attempt to export, any controlled or prohibited items outside of the U.S. without complying with U.S. export control regulations can result in severe civil and criminal penalties and/or constitute a federal crime.

 * “Foreign Person” under ITAR § 120.16 means “any natural person who is not a lawful permanent resident as defined by 8 U.S.C. § 1101 (a)(20) or who is not a protected individual as defined by 8 U.S.C. § 1324b(a)(3)”, and can mean “any foreign corporation, business association, trust, society, or any other entity or group that is not incorporated or organized to do business in the U.S., as well as international organizations, foreign governments, and any agency or subdivisions of government (e.g. diplomatic missions).”

 Who do I reach out to when I have questions about my order?

-We offer 3 options for contacting our team.
-You can complete the Contact Us form, where you can expect a response within the same business day.
-Additionally, you can also contact us at email@example.com or call 317-682-0012.
+You can get in touch with our team of experts three ways: Simply fill out our Contact Us form, where you can expect a response within the same business day.
+Additionally, you can also email us at firstname.lastname@example.org or call us, 888-920-6630.